All Academies (AWVA)

 Who Should Apply for an AWVA Academy?

 • Any student who is seriously considering attending a Polytechnic such as Unitec, or MIT, a Wananga or a private training enterprise should apply.
-The successful completion of an academy will save between 6 months and 1 year’s tuition and any fees!
+The successful completion of an academy could save between 6 months and 1 year’s tuition and any fees.

 • Any student who is hoping to gain an apprenticeship.
 Employers are keen to employ people who already have an understanding of and skills relevant to the vocation they choose.